ava-labs/teleporter/README.md

 A docker setup for running a local network with Teleporter deployed is provided.
 This setup provides a convenient way to develop and test Teleporter as well as cross-chain applications built on top of Teleporter.
 Teleporter messages are relayed between subnets using [AWM Relayer](https://github.com/ava-labs/awm-relayer), a fully featured implementation of a Warp message relayer.

+### System requirements

+- This Docker setup has been tested on:

+  - Ubuntu 22.04 or later

+    - Tested on x86_64/amd64 architecture.

+  - MacOS 14.3 or later

+    - Tested on arm64 architecture (Apple silicon).

 ### Start up the local testnet

 - Run `./scripts/local/run.sh` to run the local testnet in Docker containers with the ability to interact with the nodes directly.